 SDLC - V-Model

-The V-model is SDLC model where execution of processes happens in a sequential manner in V-shape.
+The V-model is an SDLC model where execution of processes happens in a sequential manner in a V-shape.
 It is also known as Verification and Validation model.

-V-Model is an extension of the waterfall model and is based on association of a testing phase for each corresponding development stage.
-This means that for every single phase in the development cycle there is a directly associated testing phase.
-This is a highly disciplined model and next phase starts only after completion of the previous phase.
+The V-Model is an extension of the waterfall model and is based on the association of a testing phase for each corresponding development stage.
+This means that for every single phase in the development cycle, there is a directly associated testing phase.
+This is a highly-disciplined model and the next phase starts only after completion of the previous phase.

-Under V-Model, the corresponding testing phase of the development phase is planned in parallel.
-So there are Verification phases on one side of the .V. and Validation phases on the other side.
-Coding phase joins the two sides of the V-Model.
+Under the V-Model, the corresponding testing phase of the development phase is planned in parallel.
+So, there are Verification phases on one side of the ‘V’ and Validation phases on the other side.
+The Coding Phase joins the two sides of the V-Model.

-The below figure illustrates the different phases in V-Model of SDLC.
+The following illustration depicts the different phases in a V-Model of the SDLC.

-Business Requirement Analysis: This is the first phase in the development cycle where the product requirements are understood from the customer perspective.
+This is the first phase in the development cycle where the product requirements are understood from the customer’s perspective.
 This phase involves detailed communication with the customer to understand his expectations and exact requirement.
-This is a very important activity and need to be managed well, as most of the customers are not sure about what exactly they need.
+This is a very important activity and needs to be managed well, as most of the customers are not sure about what exactly they need.
 The acceptance test design planning is done at this stage as business requirements can be used as an input for acceptance testing.

-System Design: Once you have the clear and detailed product requirements, it.s time to design the complete system.
-System design would comprise of understanding and detailing the complete hardware and communication setup for the product under development.
-System test plan is developed based on the system design.
-Doing this at an earlier stage leaves more time for actual test execution later.
+Once you have the clear and detailed product requirements, it is time to design the complete system.
+The system design will have the understanding and detailing the complete hardware and communication setup for the product under development.
+The system test plan is developed based on the system design.
+Doing this at an earlier stage leaves more time for the actual test execution later.

-Architectural Design: Architectural specifications are understood and designed in this phase.
+Architectural specifications are understood and designed in this phase.
 Usually more than one technical approach is proposed and based on the technical and financial feasibility the final decision is taken.
-System design is broken down further into modules taking up different functionality.
+The system design is broken down further into modules taking up different functionality.
 This is also referred to as High Level Design (HLD).

 The data transfer and communication between the internal modules and with the outside world (other systems) is clearly understood and defined in this stage.
 With this information, integration tests can be designed and documented during this stage.

-System Testing: System testing is directly associated with the System design phase.
+System testing is directly associated with the system design phase.
 System tests check the entire system functionality and the communication of the system under development with external systems.
-Most of the software and hardware compatibility issues can be uncovered during system test execution.
+Most of the software and hardware compatibility issues can be uncovered during this system test execution.

-Acceptance Testing: Acceptance testing is associated with the business requirement analysis phase and involves testing the product in user environment.
+Acceptance testing is associated with the business requirement analysis phase and involves testing the product in user environment.
 Acceptance tests uncover the compatibility issues with the other systems available in the user environment.
-It also discovers the non functional issues such as load and performance defects in the actual user environment.
+It also discovers the non-functional issues such as load and performance defects in the actual user environment.

-V- Model application is almost same as waterfall model, as both the models are of sequential type.
+V- Model application is almost the same as the waterfall model, as both the models are of sequential type.
 Requirements have to be very clear before the project starts, because it is usually expensive to go back and make changes.
-This model is used in the medical development field, as it is strictly disciplined domain.
-Following are the suitable scenarios to use V-Model:
+This model is used in the medical development field, as it is strictly a disciplined domain.

 Requirements are well defined, clearly documented and fixed.